jagenjo/litegl.js/guides/fbos.md

 });
 ```

-Check the examples to see more about FBOs.
+Check the [examples folder](https://github.com/jagenjo/litegl.js/tree/master/examples) to see more about FBOs.